xXMojerxx/Jude-APCS-Classroom/variables.md

 ### TESTING TIME :nerd-emoji:
-1) Can you tell me what is added to both variables?
+1) What values are added to both of the variables?

 2) What is the outcome of the program?